fedtools/adfstoolkit/doc/upgrade.md

 **Step 8:Review and Prepare Schedule Jobs**
   - If the upgrade is from v1.0.0.0 or earlier the Scheduled job needs to be updated.
-    - Change the arguments under the action tab in the scheduled job to: `-NoProfile -WindowStyle Hidden -Command 'Sync-ADFSTkAggregates'`
+    - Change the arguments under the action tab in the scheduled job to: `-NoProfile -WindowStyle Hidden -Command &{Sync-ADFSTkAggregates}`
+  - Note that `Sync-ADFSTkAggregates` can be run in your privileged PowerShell window to see it run as opposed to waiting for the job to trigger

 **Step 9:Resuming synchronization of Metadata**
    - To enable the upgraded version, run `Enable-ADFSTkInstitutionConfiguration` and select the proper configuration file(s) and click OK.